AMKimsey2000/csci225/README.md

-# Test Site - Adam Kimsey
+# CSCI 225 - Adam Kimsey
-Not much here right now other than some basic HTML...
+This is my page for CSCI 225 that will be updated over the course of the semester